Basic Christian Training

 6. His Coming as Man

 “The Word was made flesh and dwelt among us” (John 1:14).
-The incarnation means that “God was manifested in the flesh” (1 Timothy 3:16) when Jesus was born as a baby to Mary (Luke 2:11-12, 16).
-When God took upon Himself humanity, He marvelously joined both divine and human natures in a single person.
+The incarnation is a word we use to describe the truth that God the Son became a man.
+It means that “God was manifested in the flesh” (1 Timothy 3:16) when Jesus was born as a baby to Mary (Luke 2:11-12, 16).
+When God took upon Himself humanity, He marvelously joined both divine and human natures in a single person (John 1:1, 14; Colossians 2:9).
 Divine attributes were veiled but not surrendered.
+Philippians 2:7 says, “He emptied Himself.”
+William MacDonald explains, “What He did was to empty Himself of His positional equality with God and to veil the glory of Deity in a body of human flesh … There was no moment in His life on earth when He did not possess all the attributes of God.”
 He was fully human, yet He was without sin (Hebrews 4:15).
 Jesus is both God and man (Romans 1:3-4; 9:5; Philippians 2:6-11; Hebrews 2:14).

 7. His Public Inauguration

 The Messiah was to be heralded by one who went before Him to prepare the people morally and spiritually for His coming (Isaiah 40:1-5).
 John the Baptist fulfilled that prophecy (Matthew 3; Mark 1:1-11; Luke 3:2-18; John 1:19-36).
 His ministry called individuals to repent or perish (Luke 13:3).
-The Lord Jesus began His public ministry by accepting baptism from John, although the prophet said, “I need to be baptized by You, and are You coming to me?”
-(Matthew 3:14-16).
-The Lord did this only to “fulfill all righteousness.”
-Of all people, Jesus needed no repentance.
-Upon His baptism, the Spirit of God visibly anointed Him for ministry, and the Father praised His Son, saying, “This is My beloved Son, in whom I am well pleased” (Matthew 3:17).
+The Lord Jesus began His public ministry by accepting baptism from John.
+Of all people, Jesus needed no repentance, but He was baptized to “fulfill all righteousness” (Matthew 3:14-16).
+Upon His baptism, the Spirit of God visibly anointed Him for ministry, and God the Father said, “This is My beloved Son, in whom I am well pleased” (Matthew 3:17).
 The “years of obscurity” were over.
 He called twelve disciples to be with Him and began a dramatic itinerant ministry of about three years.
-The Lord Jesus ministered in Galilee, Judea, and beyond the Jordan river, never leaving Israel.

 8. His Temptation and Transfiguration